andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-Can you envision anything more romantic than sipping champagne at the Eiffel Tower in Paris, the world capital of Haute fashion, fine art, and delectable baked goods?
+Can you imagine anything more romantic than sipping champagne at the Eiffel Tower in Paris, the world capital of high fashion, fine art and delectable cuisine?

-Have you always adored the nonchalant French way of life?
+Have you always admired the nonchalant attitude of the French and their carefree way of life?
 Would you like to be more than just another tourist wandering along the Champs Elysees?

 If that’s the case for you, we’ve got good news.

-We deal with eligibility and application matters on behalf of all our clients, so all you have to do is pick a cover for your shiny new passport.
+Our all-inclusive Citizenship-by-Descent (CBD) service helps clients simultaneously reconnect with their roots by securing a second passport.
+We’ll deal with the entire process of eligibility and application on your behalf, so all you have to do is pick a cover for your shiny new passport.

-Take a few minutes to fill out our application form and get ready to discover your heritage.
-We have helped over 1,500 clients and have a proven track record of getting the best results, helping them achieve second citizenship and gain access to greater opportunities.
+Take a few minutes to complete our application form and get ready to discover your heritage.
+We have a proven track record of helping our clients achieve second citizenship and gain access to better opportunities.

 Citizenship by descent (CBD) is the cheapest way to get second citizenship.

-Each citizenship has some cons, but the benefits usually outweigh them.
-Having a second passport also gives you more options in life, and greater freedom is always a good thing.
+Each country offering CBD has challenges but, generally speaking, the pros outweigh the cons.
+Having a second passport gives you more options in life and more freedom, which is always a good thing.

 French Citizenship by Ancestry